precice/openfoam-adapter/docs/config.md

 The final type is `volumeCenters` (alternatively `volumeCentres`), which allows the user to couple over a volume using the cell centers of the domain.
 The user can also specify patches, which will be coupled additionally to the cells using the `faceCenters` mesh.
 The `volumeCenters` location is currently implemented for fluid-fluid coupling (`Pressure` and `Velocity`) and conjugate heat transfer (`Temperature`).

+The `cellSets` field can be used to specify one or multiple coupling regions (defined by OpenFOAM `cellSets`) for volume coupling.
+The field can only be used with the `volumeCenters` location and it is optional.
+If no `cellSets` are specified, the full domain will be coupled.

 The values for `readData` and `writeData` for conjugate heat transfer can be `Temperature`, `Heat-Flux`, `Sink-Temperature`,